Prag8855/aab/content/guides/losing-your-job.md

 - **If you have a Blue Card**
     You can start a new job.
 You don't need the *Ausländerbehörde*'s permission.
 [Contact the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde), and send them a copy of your new work contract.
 They have 30 days to object.
 If you had your Blue Card for over 1 year, they can't object.[^38]
 - **If you had <u>this</u> residence permit for at least 2 years**
     You can start a new job.
 You don't need the *Ausländerbehörde*'s permission.
-Just email them a copy of your new work contract.[^4]
+Email them a copy of your new work contract.[^4]
 - **If you had <u>any</u> residence permit for at least 3 years**
     You can start a new job.
-You don't need the *Ausländerbehörde*'s permission.[^42] Just email them a copy of your new work contract.
+You don't need the *Ausländerbehörde*'s permission.[^42] Email them a copy of your new work contract.
 Time with a [student visa](/glossary/Student%20visa) counts as half, for up to 2 years.[^4] For example, 1 year on a student visa counts as 6 months.
 - **Everyone else**
     You need permission from the *Ausländerbehörde* to start a new job.[^41] You must basically apply for a new work visa or Blue Card.[^37] This can take a few months.[^39]

 If you can't find a job in 3 to 12 months, your residence permit expires, and you must leave Germany.
 There are ways to stay longer.
-For example, you can get a language course visa and stay up to 12 months longer.[^29] Your spouse can get a [work visa](/glossary/Work%20Visa) and sponsor your [family reunion visa](/glossary/Family%20reunion%20visa).[^35]
+For example, you can get a language course visa and stay up to 12 months longer.[^29]

+If your spouse and children have a [family reunion visa](/glossary/Family%20reunion%20visa), it expires at the same time as your residence permit.[^43] Your spouse could get a [work visa](/glossary/Work%20Visa) and sponsor your [family reunion visa](/glossary/Family%20reunion%20visa).[^35]

 **[Where to get immigration help ➞](/guides/questions-about-berlin#immigration-questions)**